rmwc/rmwc/docs/static/media/README-TYPES.279c619a.md

 ## Restricting the component props surface

 In the event you want to lock down the component interface, its as easy as importing the props for the component you want and wrapping the component.
 In the following example, `ButtonProps` doesn't include `React.HTMLProps`.
-Instead the definition internally is `Button: React.ComponentType<ButtonProps & RMWC.ComponentProps>`.
+Instead the definition internally is `Button: React.ComponentType<ButtonProps & RMWC.ComponentTypeProps>`.
 This means that `ButtonProps` only contains the things explicitly unique to the button component.

 ```jsx